plabayo/rama/docs/book/src/dial9.md

 ## Caveats

+- dial9 allows a single recorder per process: a second enabled recorder (a second blocking runtime with `DIAL9_ENABLED`, or one built next to your own) silently records nothing, with an error log.
+Only the first runtime gets traced.
+- A misconfigured `DIAL9_*` environment (e.g. an unwritable trace
+  directory) no longer fails runtime construction: dial9 logs an error and the runtime comes up untraced.
 - macOS only captures runtime-level + application events; Linux gets kernel scheduling delays and CPU profiling samples too.
 - ~1 MiB trace buffer per OS thread.